How to Form Hamburger Patties

 Sometimes, you can actually form the hamburger patties and put them directly in the skillet or on the grill as you shape them.
 That’s good for about 3 or 4 burgers max.

 Otherwise, they might not cook evenly.
 Regardless, you can now cook your patties in the manner of your choice.
-As soon as you’ve put them in the pan, broiler, oven, or on the grill, you want to get ready for whatever platter, plate, or tray you’ll need for moving them after they’re done.
+After starting to cook the burgers, get ready for removing them when done.
+Set aside a platter, plate, or tray..

-If you’re going to cook them relatively soon, but longer than about 10 minutes, you might want to consider setting them in the fridge for food safety purposes.
+If you’re going to cook them relatively soon, but longer than about 10 minutes, consider setting them in the fridge for food safety purposes.

 If you’re making hamburger patties cooking much later or the next day, you’ll want to cover them so they don’t dry out.
 Plastic wrap or a food storage bag is great for that purpose.

-Here are some final tips on forming hamburger patties.
+Here are some final tips on forming burger patties.

-• Equalizing Patty Size Portions: The smartest way to approach reasonably equal size portions while dividing up the meat is to do this.
+The smartest way to approach reasonably equal size portions while dividing up the meat is to do this.
 Don’t pull out a guessed amount of meat for each patty.
 Think in terms of halves.
-Just visually divide the entire bulk ground beef in half.
+Just visually divide the entire bulk ground beef in half. .
 Then, take each half and divide that into half.
 When done with all the halving into the approximate number of patties you want, look them all over.
 You can then pick and move portions from each mound to even out them all, as desired.
 Then, shape each mound into a patty.

-• Using Patty Papers to Make Flatter and/or Thinner Patties: If using patty papers, you can put a burger on one, add one on top, and press down to even it out and make it a more even surface for better cooking.
-You also can now use the pressing down to make them thinner while retaining a good shape, usually not possible routinely with just hands.
+If using patty papers, put a burger patty on one, add another paper on top.
+Then, press down to even it out and make it a more flat surface for better, even cooking.
+For thinner burgers, press down further to make them skinnier.
+However, ensure you’re still keeping a good shape.
+These thin patties are often not possible routinely with just hands.

-• You can use a higher fat content like 73/27.
+You can use a higher fat content, like 73/27.
 It’s extremely popular and cheaper.
-There will be more grease and the patties will shrink more.
-If on an outdoor grill, there will be more flareups.
-These do, however, have more flavor overall.
+However, there will be more grease and the patties will shrink more.
+So, if on an outdoor grill, there will be more flareups.
+These do, howcontent,ever, have more flavor overall.

-• You can still use a lower fat content like 93/17.
-It is much more expensive and not as popular compared to more common burger meat.
+You can still use a lower fat content like 93/7.
+It is much more expensive and not as popular compared to a more common burger meat.
 There will be little or no visible excess grease and the patties won’t shrink noticeably.
-If on an outdoor grill, there will be little or no flareups.
+If using an outdoor grill, there will be little or no flareups.
 These have less burger flavor but are closer towards being like a steak burger.

 Related Burger Articles and Recipes

-Now that you know about the methods of forming your own hamburger patties, tell me your experiences.
+Now that you know the fast, simple way of how to form burger patties, tell me your experiences.
 I’m always interested in what methods others use.
 In the meantime, plan on cooking some burgers now.

 Leave a Reply